 - 15.1 a.
 Guwahati's fast population growth has led to the degradation of the forest ecosystem and caused the environment to lose its natural equilibrium.
-Besides this, there is pressure on the natural resources, loss of flora and fauna, pollution and soil infertility. - b. ii. - c.
-There was a sharp rise in population, along with a drastic fall of dense forest area, almost half of it being degraded forest land. - d. bounded; accommodate - e. iv. - f.
-Guwahati has been blessed to have hillocks covered with rich forests to keep it pollution-free and for a healthy ecological balance. - g.
-It is important to preserve this unique area because it has some of the largest reserves of tropical and subtropical forests. - h.
-Shifting cultivation practised over many years has created large areas of deforestation of the richly diverse tropical forests of the region.
-Besides this, an increasing demand for agricultural land for the expanding population has also led to deforestation, causing many environmental problems.
+Besides this, there is pressure on the natural resources, loss of flora and fauna, pollution and soil infertility. - b. the explosion in population. - c.
+There was a sharp rise in population, along with a drastic fall of dense forest area, almost half of it being degraded forest land. - d. accommodate the ever-increasing population - e. iv. afforestation. - f.
+Guwahati is blessed wiht hillocks covered with rich forests which keep it pollution-free and maintain a healthy ecological balance. - g.
+It is important to preserve this unique area because it has some of the largest reserves of tropical and subtropical forests. - h. shrinking - i. ii.
+Both the assertion and reason are true, but the reason is not the correct explanation of the assertion.